 28. Impact on Infrastructure and Public Services.
-Will new or expanded utilities, roads, other infrastructure or public services be required to serve the project? □ Yes ☑ No groundwater available to Keetac and for use by the City of Keewatin.
-U. S. Steel will be negotiating a contingency plan with the City of Keewatin that may include a well monitoring plan for potentially affected wells.
+Will new or expanded utilities, roads, other infrastructure or public services be required to serve the project?

+🗆 Yes 🗹 No

 If yes, describe the new or additional infrastructure or services needed.
 (Note: any infrastructure that is a connected action with respect to the project must be assessed in the EAW; see EAW Guidelines for details.)